cedx/which.js/doc/usage.md

 ### **extensions**: string | string[] = `""`
 The executable file extensions, provided as a string or a list of file extensions.
 Defaults to the list of extensions provided by the `PATHEXT` environment variable.

-The `extensions` option is only meaningful on the Windows platform, where the executability of a file is determined from its extension:

 ```js
 which('foobar', {extensions: '.FOO;.EXE;.CMD'});
 which('bazqux', {extensions: ['.foo', '.exe', '.cmd']});
 ```

+!!! tip
+    The `extensions` option is only meaningful on the Windows platform, where the executability of a file is determined from its extension.

 ### **onError**: function(command: string): *
 By default, when the specified command cannot be located, a `FinderError` is thrown.
 You can disable this exception by providing your own error handler: